Ashishmangal06/dockercompose/README.md

 2. Container technology
 3. Network concept

-If you want to change the port then add a line -EXPOSE 80 in docker compose.yml edit the mysql port.
+If you want to change the port then add a line -EXPOSE 80 in docker compose.yml edit the Worpress port.

 To initialise project exceute commands as: docker-compose config -->